 Temporary Work Permit for Germany

-While recruiting, i.e. matchmaking between employer and employee, is not subject to restrictions, temporary work employers needs to apply for a permit (§1 I 1AÜG).
+While recruiting, i.e. matchmaking between employer and employee, is not subject to restrictions, temporary work employers need to apply for a permit (§1 I 1AÜG).

 Until your company has this permission, it is fully permissible to provide recruiting services.
 When operating prior to having received permission, be very sure that you are not engaging in temporary work.
 Authorities are very cautious about illegal temporary work and will often conduct spontaneous inspections on the grounds of employee lessees.
 If caught, then a temporary work agency license will not be granted, neither for the GmbH nor the individuals behind it.